 Last time I wrote a post about the evils of camera flash.
 I tried to demonstrate how it makes photos worse: lifeless, flat, sometimes even creepy.
-When making photos for a blog one has to do one’s best to produce good photos.
-Flash almost never improves a picture.
+When making photos for a blog one has to do one's best to produce good photos.
+Built-in flash almost never improves a picture.

 But the problem is that cameras "see" less light than we do, and in circumstances where we can even read in the light we have, we get a picture that is pitch black.
 In demonstrating the perils of using flash, the question remained: what to do then when there isn't much light available?

 To demonstrate that even with the simplest camera this simple trick can help you make better pictures no matter the camera, I'll use a basic pocket camera.

 I used these pictures last week to show you how using a flash affects the pictures we take.
 The flash produces harsh shadows, obliterates details, and drowns ambient light.
 The picture on the right however, has that warm, soft light that makes anything look better.
 Where good light should be like a fine mist, flash is a pressure hose.